ksaveljev/dotfiles/README.md

 dotfiles
 ========

-I am using MacVim from macports and in order to make everything work we need to install it this way (actually you only need +python27, rest is optional):
+I am using MacVim from homebrew:

-    sudo port install macvim +huge +python27 +ruby20 +lua
+    brew install macvim

 For some plugins we need this to be installed: